hazaarlabs/hazaar-mvc/docs/src/docs/concepts/what-is-mvc.md

 ## Philisosphy

-Hazaar MVC is designed to be simple and easy to use.
+Hazaar is designed to be simple and easy to use.
 It is not designed to be a full featured framework like Laravel or Symfony.
 It is designed to be a simple and lightweight framework that can be used to build simple web applications quickly and easily.